PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-1/Creating-Basic-HTTP-server.md

 | 1024–49151    | Registered (safe for custom apps)   |
 | 49152–65535   | Dynamic/private (temp/test use)     |

 ⚠️ Ports **must be unique** per app.
-Two apps cannot use the same port at the same time.
+Two apps with same Host/Domain Name cannot use the same port at the same time.
+⚠️ But two different Host/Domains (or IP addresses) can absolutely use the same port number — because the combination of IP address + port number must be unique, not just the port alone.
 ---

 ## 🧑‍💻 Why Port Is Needed